Toast vs Square POS: Fees, Features & Which Is Best

 Toast vs Square vs JIM

 JIM works best for sellers who want the lowest processing fees, no hardware investment, and instant access to funds.
-Service providers, market vendors, and mobile operators benefit most from this streamlined approach.
+Service providers, market vendors, and mobile operators benefit most from this approach.
+The tradeoff is clear: JIM focuses on payment acceptance and instant payouts, not the inventory management, scheduling, kitchen display integration, or industry-specific reporting that Toast and Square provide.
+If your business depends on those operational tools, JIM is not a replacement for a full POS system.

-For more context on mobile payment options, explore our mobile POS guide.
+For more context on mobile-first options, explore our mobile POS guide.

 Which One Should You Choose?